microsoft/FluidFramework/BREAKING.md

 ### Loader access in data stores is removed
 Following the deprecation warning [Loader in data stores deprecated](#loader-in-data-stores-deprecated), the associated APIs have now been removed.
 In addition to the original deprecation notes, users will automatically have an `ILoader` available on the container scope object as the `ILoader` property if the container was created through a `Loader`.

+### Logger without tag support marked deprecated in ContainerContext
+The `logger` property of `ContainerContext` has been marked deprecated, and future versions of the loader will enforce the use of `taggedLogger` - that is, loggers passed to ContainerContext will need to support tagged events.

 ## 0.43 Breaking changes